HiSET Math Study Guide: Algebraic Concepts Part 2

 The domain of a function is the set of all possible input values (typically $x$-values) that make the function valid.
 To determine the domain, consider:

-• In real-world problems, the domain is often limited by the situation.
-For example, if xx x represents time, negative values might not make sense.
+- In real-world problems, the domain is often limited by the situation.
+For example, if $x$ represents time, negative values likely do not make sense.

 Example 1: Finding the Domain